Percy Thrower: Broadcasting and business ventures

-In 1967, he became involved with the development of what was one of the first garden centres, Syon Park, near Brentford, Middlesex, owned by the Duke of Northumberland and backed by Plant Protection, a division of ICI, who had leased 50 acre from the Duke.
+In 1967, Thrower became involved with the development of what was one of the first garden centres, Syon Park, near Brentford, Middlesex, owned by the Duke of Northumberland and backed by Plant Protection, a division of ICI, who had leased 50 acre from the Duke.
 The centre was a success at first, but then sales tailed off and Thrower left the project.
 In 1970, in partnership with Duncan Murphy, he bought the firm of Murrell's of Shrewsbury and turned it into the Percy Thrower Garden Centre.

-He retired in 1974 from the post of Superintendent of Parks as Shrewsbury and started a weekly column for the Daily Mail in 1975.
+Thrower retired in 1974 from the post of Superintendent of Parks at Shrewsbury and started a weekly column for the Daily Mail in 1975.
 He also wrote for several other papers, notably the Daily Express and the Sunday Express.
 He wrote for the magazine Amateur Gardening and also wrote many books, which were published by Collingbridge and later Hamlyn.

 The BBC dropped Thrower in 1975 when he agreed a contract with Plant Protection, for a series of commercials on independent television.
 He did this in the full knowledge of what the repercussions would be with the BBC, and later said it was the best contract he ever signed.

-As a television personality he appeared with Morecambe and Wise (1971) and Benny Hill.
-He was also the subject of a This is Your Life programme in 1976.
+As a television personality, Thrower appeared with Morecambe and Wise (1971) and Benny Hill, and was featured in a This is Your Life programme in 1976.

-In 1976, he gave a lecture to the Royal Institution titled "Changing Fashions in Gardening", and in 1977 wrote his memoirs, My Lifetime of Gardening.
-In 1974 the Royal Horticultural Society awarded him their highest honour, the Victoria Medal of Honour and was appointed a Member of the Order of the British Empire (MBE) in 1984.
+In 1976, Thrower gave a lecture to the Royal Institution titled "Changing Fashions in Gardening", and in 1977 wrote his memoirs, My Lifetime of Gardening.
+In 1974, the Royal Horticultural Society awarded him their highest honour, the Victoria Medal of Honour and was appointed a Member of the Order of the British Empire (MBE) in 1984.

-He also became involved in hosting gardening tours in Europe, with travel agent Harold Sleigh.
+Thrower also became involved in hosting gardening tours in Europe, with travel agent Harold Sleigh.
 They established the Percy Thrower Floral Tours Company, chartering ships for lecture cruises and he was also involved in English Gardening Weekends.
 On one of these he was taken ill, and a decline in his health set in.
 He never fully recovered from a heart bypass operation in 1987 and eventually Hodgkin's disease was diagnosed.
 He made his last recording for Blue Peter from hospital one week before he died.

 Personal life

-Percy and Connie had three daughters: Margaret, born 1944, Susan, born 1948, and Ann, born 1952.
+Thrower and his wife had three daughters: Margaret, born 1944, Susan, born 1948, and Ann, born 1952.
 They were all involved with the Percy Thrower Garden Centre.
 Percy had a succession of black labradors, after duck shooting with his maternal grandfather, who had one as a gun dog.
 He was a fan of West Bromwich Albion Football Club.